ckknight/random-js/README.md

 Random.js provides a set of "engines" for producing random integers, which consistently provide values within [0, 4294967295], i.e. 32 bits of randomness.

- * `nativeMath`: Utilizes [`Math.random()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) and converts its result to an unsigned integer.
+ * `nativeMath`: Utilizes [`Math.random()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) and converts its result to a signed integer.
 This is appropriate to use if you do not care for a deterministic implementation.
 Based on the implementation (which is hidden to you as a developer), the period may be shorter than expected and start repeating itself.
  * `browserCrypto`: Utilizes [`crypto.getRandomValues(Int32Array)`](https://developer.mozilla.org/en-US/docs/Web/API/window.crypto.getRandomValues).
 Only supported on newer browsers, but promises cryptographically random numbers.
  * `mt19937()`: An implementation of the [Mersenne Twister](http://en.wikipedia.org/wiki/Mersenne_twister) algorithm.
 Not cryptographically secure, but its results are repeatable.
 Must be seeded with a single integer or an array of integers or call `.autoSeed()` to automatically seed initial data.
 Guaranteed to produce consistent results across all JavaScript implementations assuming the same seed.